cdn-specs/loop-prevention/draft-cdn-loop-prevention.md

 values need to be quoted in {{!RFC7231}}, Section 3.1.1.

-To be effective, intermediaries -- including Content Delivery Networks -- MUST NOT remove this header field, and servers (including intermediaries) SHOULD NOT use it for other purposes.
+To be effective, intermediaries -- including Content Delivery Networks -- MUST NOT remove this header field, or allow it to be removed (e.g., through configuration) and servers (including intermediaries) SHOULD NOT use it for other purposes.

 # Security Considerations